Candidate and client experiences speak volumes about who you are as a recruitment agency.

 The way you treat your candidates and clients from the initial stage will reflect your organization’s values and ethics.

-It doesn’t even take the first interaction to make a lasting first impression!
+It doesn’t even take the first interaction to make a lasting firs

 Something as simple as an inclusive job description or social media post can create a first impression.